Siouxland’s riverfront gathering place

 Support

-The Center is a private, nonprofit 501(c)3 organization that is not funded by tax dollars.
-We rely on grants and donations entirely to fund our operations.
+The Center is a private, nonprofit 501(c)3 organization not funded by tax dollars.
+We rely entirely on grants and donations to fund our operations.
+We are an organization supporting donor advised funds.

 Our History